periwinkleispurple/bash_install/readme.md

 ```
 wget -q -O - url | sudo bash
 ```
-> If sudo if not installed, just install it and redo the command :
+> If sudo is not installed, just install it and redo the command :
 ```
 apt-get install sudo
 ```